 Uh-o.
-Back to work.

 Again in unison, the bikers lift their left hands and all point at Wayne.
 Wayne meekly points at himself to verify that it's him they're pointing at.
 They all nod (in unison.)
 Seth takes a deep breath - as if he knows something very strange is about to happen.